buddhike/buddhike.github.io/content/posts/golang-channels.md

 ## Reading from closed channels
 An attempt to write to a closed channel results in a panic.
-However, reading from a closed channel has a more forgiving behaviour.
+Reading from a closed channel on the other hand has a more forgiving behavior.
+However, this could sometimes cause an adverse effect on a goroutine's behavior.
+For example, consider the following event loop implementation.
+Once the channel referenced by ```c``` is closed, calls to read from channel will return the default value for the channel's type (```''``` in the case below).
-Consequently, if we have an event loop written without a guard, the goroutine will end-up in a tight loop.
+Net result is that the goroutine is now in a tight loop.

 ```
 func eventLoop(c <-chan string) {